 Heavy rains ease around Houston but flooding remains after hundreds of rescues and evacuations

-HOUSTON (AP) — Floodwaters closed some Texas schools on Monday after days of heavy rains pummeled the Houston area and led to hundreds of rescues including people who were standed on rooftops.
+HOUSTON (AP) — Floodwaters closed some Texas schools on Monday after days of heavy rains pummeled the Houston area and led to hundreds of rescues including people who were stranded on rooftops.

 A 5-year-old boy died after riding in a car that was swept away in fast waters, authorities said.